H4HWV2011/msjarvis-public-docs/discipline/A_ReadMe.md

 The discipline documented here is the intellectual foundation for every other section:

 - **The thesis** (`../thesis/`) implements this discipline computationally across 43 chapters.
-- **Ms. Jarvis** is the AI instrument described in Section 4 (Methods) and Section 5 (Quantarithmia) — a Kidd's Technical Services system.
+- **Ms. Allis** is the AI instrument described in Section 4 (Methods) and Section 5 (Quantarithmia) — a Kidd's Technical Services system.
 - **MountainShares DAO** (`../mountainshares-dao/`) is the closed-loop economic instrument theorized in Principles P8 and P9 — a Harmony for Hope, Inc. product.
 - **The Commons** (`../the commons/`) is the community platform built on Principles P6, P7, and P8 — a Harmony for Hope, Inc. product.
 - **The GBIM** (GeoBelief Information Model) operationalizes Principles P1, P3, P12, and P17 in the PostgreSQL database with 5,416,521 entities anchored to West Virginia geography.